PPKFS/haskell-roguelike-tutorial/part2.md

 ## Dungeons aren't great if you can walk through the wall...

-Okay, we're missing one major thing: the player can walk through walls.
+Okay, we're missing one final major thing: the player can walk through walls.
 That won't do, so let's make sure to adjust that.

 ```haskell
 runLoop :: GameMonad m => m ()